-Dr. Richardson has been quoted widely, including by the Associated Press, The Charleston Gazette, Los Angeles Times, and The New York Times, and has appeared on MSNBC’s Melissa Harris-Perry.
+Dr. Richardson has been quoted widely in the media, including by the Associated Press, The Charleston Gazette-Mail, Los Angeles Times, The New York Times, and National Public Radio, and has appeared on MSNBC’s Melissa Harris-Perry.
 He holds PhD and MS degrees in physics from the University of Colorado at Boulder and a BS in physics from West Virginia University.